-ELECTIVE COURSES.
-At least 6 credits of in-program elective courses are required.
+• You must take AT LEAST 6 elective credits within the program.
 Our current elective offerings are listed below; these may change from time to time.
-Also note that any of the courses in the Cognitive/Psychological Cluster above could count as in-program electives, too.
+Also note that any of the courses in the Cognitive / Psychological Cluster above could count as in-program electives, too.